shakil-here/Bachelor-Meal-Management/README.md

 ## How to Use :question:

-When you run Meal Tracker, you will be presented with a menu of options:
+When you run Meal Tracker,You can use my `may23` file . you will be presented with a menu of options:

 1. :family_man_man_boy: Add member
 2. :no_entry: Remove member